 Speaking

-I present at conferences on topics related to CSS development and architecture.
+I present at conferences on topics related to front-end architecture and CSS development.
 If you would like me to speak at your event, and you have a code of conduct you intend to enforce, feel free to email me.

 Past Talks